 - Extensions - create a Python interface for custom components

 Before we dive into working with Python in DATs, you may want to set up an external editor if you haven't already.
-DATs and the textport can be used for editing, but external editor provide more extensive tools indluding syntax highlighting, code folding, etc. To set this up, see Editing DAT Text in an External Editor.
+DATs and the textport can be used for editing, but external editors provide more extensive tools including syntax highlighting, code folding, etc. To set this up, see Editing DAT Text in an External Editor.

 The sections below will build on the simple examples described above in Python in Parameter Expressions.

-Callback DATs let you react to many different kinds of changes in TouchDesigner.
+Callbacks let you use Python to react to many different kinds of changes in TouchDesigner.
 Some operators will have callback DATs attached to them when you create them, such as Timer CHOP, while other callback DATs stand alone as their own operator types, such as Parameter Execute DAT.